-- xiii.
+- xii.
+According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, Clause 3 (xii) of the Order is not applicable to the Company. - xiii.
 According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Standalone Financial Statements as required by the applicable accounting standards. - xiv.
-According to information and explanation given to us and on the basis of our examination of the records, the Company has not made preferential allotment or private placement or not issued any fully or partly convertible debenture during the year under review.
-Accordingly, clause 3(xiv) of the Order is not applicable to the Company. - xv.
+According to information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debenture during the year.
+Therefore, clause 3(xiv) of the Order is not applicable to the Company. - xv.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with them and hence provisions of section 192 of the Act are not applicable.
 Accordingly, clause 3(xv) of the Order is not applicable to the Company. - xvi.
 According to the information and explanations given to us the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.

-Membership No. 037606 UDIN: 20037606AAAABA2743
+Membership No. 037606 UDIN: 21037606AAAABT2376

-ANNEXURE B TO THE INDEPENDENT AUDITORS' REPORT
+ANNEXURE B TO THE INDEPENDENT AUDITORS' REPORT OF EVEN DATE